Icinga/icingaweb2-module-cube/README.md

 =====================

 The Cube is a tiny but useful [Icinga Web 2](https://github.com/Icinga/icingaweb2) module.
-It currently shows host statistics (total count, health) grouped by various custom variables in multiple dimensions.
+It currently shows host and service statistics (total count, health) grouped by various custom variables in multiple dimensions.

 ![Cube - Overview](doc/img/cube_simple.png)